-I have compiled some frequently asked questions about consumer filings.
+I have compiled some frequently asked questions about Chapter 7 and Chapter 13 consumer filings.
 Read below for the question and its answer.

-This depends on many factors which I will discuss with you.
+This depends on many factors that I will discuss with you.

 In exceptional circumstances, I will file a bankruptcy at no charge (other than the filing fee and costs) as a public service.
 If you have no means of paying for an attorney, you may qualify for Legal Services.
 Their contact information is listed below.